 When prior authorization is denied, the enrollee receives a written notice that includes the reason for denial, the specific clinical criteria not met, the appeal rights, and the deadline for appeal.
 The denial notice must comply with federal Medicare and Medicaid notice rules and Ohio's MyCare contract requirements.
 A denial of HCBS service authorization is also subject to State Hearing rights under OAC 5101:6-7-01.

-Stage two: State Hearing.
-If the plan upholds the denial on the Medicaid side (HCBS authorization, Medicaid wraparound coverage, dental, vision, NEMT, long-stay NF, or any Medicaid-funded benefit), the enrollee can request a State Hearing through the Ohio Department of Job and Family Services Bureau of State Hearings.
-The State Hearing is an independent administrative hearing conducted by an ODJFS hearing officer.
-The hearing officer is not employed by ODM or the carrier.
-Filing deadline: typically 90 days from the adverse notice.
-File by phone at 1-866-635-3748, by email through the JFS portal, by mail, or in person at a CDJFS office.
+Stage two: the State Hearing for Medicaid benefits.
+If the plan upholds a denial that involves a Medicaid-funded benefit (HCBS authorization, Medicaid wraparound coverage, dental, vision, non-emergency transportation, long-stay nursing facility, or any other Medicaid-funded service), you can request a State Hearing through the Ohio Department of Job and Family Services Bureau of State Hearings.
+The State Hearing is an independent administrative hearing under OAC 5101:6-7-01, conducted by an ODJFS hearing officer who is not employed by the Ohio Department of Medicaid or the carrier.
+File by phone at 1-866-635-3748, by mail, in person at a county Department of Job and Family Services office, or online through the Ohio Benefits self-service portal; the adverse notice states your filing deadline.

 Legal representation.
 Free legal help is available from Ohio Legal Aid, Pro Seniors Cincinnati at 1-800-488-6070, Disability Rights Ohio at 1-800-282-9181 (especially for disability-related MyCare appeals on the Medicare or Medicaid side), and county legal aid offices.
 The Long-Term Care Ombudsman at 1-800-282-1206 advocates for HCBS recipients and facility residents and can support appeals related to service continuity.